ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 └── tests/ -> [Test files for the application]
 ```

-### Module 4 : MongoDB
+### Module 4: MongoDB

-MongoDB document database was used on the backend to store all information for the application.
+A MongoDB document database with eight unique collections was used on the backend to store all information for the application.
 The Mongoose ODM was used to simplify database querying.
-All database related files were stored were the following folders in the express api:
+All database related files were organized into the following folders in the Express.js backend code:

 - `models` folder - All data models / types
 - `services` folder - All database queries

-To perform joins on multiple collections in the backend, two joined "Views" were created in the models folder.
-These models combined data from multiple MongoDB collections.
+To perform complex queries involving multiple collections in the backend, two aggregation pipelines, referred to as "Views", were created in the models folder.
 They could be queried like regular MongoDB collections.
 These views were called:

 - `Bay_View`
 - `House_View`

 ### Module 5: GitHub Actions & Render

-Setup a CI/CD pipeline using GitHub actions for backend and frontend.
-The workflows ensure that the backend tests are run, and the frontend build is run on both a push to main and a pull request before deploying  the project on Render.
-Branch protection was also setup so that pull requests with failing workflow are not able to be merged to main.
+A CI/CD pipeline was set up using GitHub Actions for both the backend and frontend code.
+The workflows ensured that backend tests were executed and the frontend build was performed on every push to the main branch and on every pull request targeting the main branch.
+Additionally, the project was deployed on Render following these checks.
+Branch protection was also configured to prevent merging pull requests with failing workflows into the main branch.

 ## Above and Beyond Functionality

 ### Industry Partnership

-- **Description:** Partnered with a real client to develop the project
+- **Description:** Partnered with a real industry contact to develop the project.
 - **Above and Beyond:**
-  - Held an initial kickoff meeting with client
+  - Held an initial kickoff meeting early in the design process to discuss the company's operations and gather requirements.
-  - Defined client requirements and clarified additional requirements while building over email
+  - Communicated via email to clarify current requirements and define additional requirements.
-  - Shared the deployed app with client to test and provide feedback
+  - Late in the development process we shared the deployed URL with our contact so that they could test the application and provide feedback.
-  - The client intends to continue using this app after the completion of the class.
+  - There may be opportunities to continue developing the application on behalf of the company following completion of this class.

 ### Automated Emails